tintinthong/efficient-programmer/vim-cheatsheet.md

 - Do not enter insert mode
 - Stop using hjkl (remove fine-grainedness)
 - Use f and t
+- Type less and be fast.
+Not type more and sound fast.

 # Disable Keys